Search waiting | Matsusada Precision

 Charged particle Channel electron multiplier channel tron A channel electron multiplier (CEM), also called a channeltron, is a type of electron multiplier tube.
 In a vacuum, signals from electrons, ions, and photons are amplified and detected.
 2000V to 4000V

-Charged particle Microchannel plate MCP A microchannel plate is a disk-shaped plate with numerous holes and a structure that amplifies charged particles and optical signals.
+Charged particle Microchannel plate (MCP) MCP A microchannel plate is a disk-shaped plate with numerous holes and a structure that amplifies charged particles and optical signals.
 MCP does not have a detection function, but it is sometimes referred to as MCP in combination with other detectors.

 For more information, please see the following microchannel plates.
-Micro Channel Plate (MCP)
+Microchannel Plate (MCP)

 100V to 1000V